jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/organization.md

 ![Open Exposure by Groups](https://res.cloudinary.com/fluid-attacks/image/upload/v1643925877/docs/web/analytics/organizations/organization_severity_groups.png)

-For each of your groups, you can find out the severity (CVSSF) of open vulnerabilities.
+For each of your groups, you can find out the exposure (CVSSF) of open vulnerabilities.

 ## How many vulnerabilities are remediated and accepted?